awsdocs/amazon-dynamodb-developer-guide/doc_source/LowLevelDotNetItemCRUD.md

 ## Atomic Counter<a name="AtomicCounterLowLevelDotNet"></a>

 You can use `updateItem` to implement an atomic counter, where you increment or decrement the value of an existing attribute without interfering with other write requests\.
-To update an atomic counter, use `updateItem` with an attribute of type `Number` in the `UpdateExpression` parameter, and `ADD` as the `Action`\.
+To update an atomic counter, use `updateItem` with an attribute of type `Number` in the `UpdateExpression` parameter, and `SET` as the `Action`\.

 The following example demonstrates this, incrementing the `Quantity` attribute by one\.